 Owners are encouraged to review the installation of antenna and satellite dishes with the DC or DCEM.

-8.11.1 Visibility Antennas, including satellite dishes, should be installed so that they do not project above the ridgeline of the roof of the structure.
-Installation should minimize the visibility from neighboring properties, pedestrian trails, and roads.
+roads.
 The color of satellite dishes should match the color, as closely as possible, of that part of the structure on which they are mounted.